Snowmass 2021 whitepaper: Proton structure at the precision frontier: Methodology

 \subsubsection{Simultaneous fits of physics parameters and PDFs}

 Despite the broad consensus on the need for precision, this need is often reduced to performing better measurements and improving the accuracy of theoretical predictions.
 However, it is equally important to have a robust framework that is able to globally interpret the LHC data, in particular to spot any subtle deviations from the SM predictions that might arise.
-While huge progress has been made in determining key ingredients of theoretical predictions from the data, such as the PDFs, $\alpha_s(M_z)$, EW parameters and the coefficients of a suitable parametrization of the effects of heavy new states via the addition of higher dimensional operators to the SM Lagrangian, such as the SMEFT, it is not yet evident how to combine all these partial fits into a global interpretation of the LHC data.
+While huge progress has been made in determining key ingredients of theoretical predictions from the data, such as the PDFs, $\alpha_s(M_z)$, and EW parameters, it is not yet evident how to combine all these partial fits into a global interpretation of the LHC data that accounts for all relevant correlations.

-A very important step in this direction was done in~\cite{H1:2018mkk}, in which a full simultaneous fit of PDFs and EW parameters was done including full NNLO-QCD and full NLO-EW corrections.
-Future prospects for such simultaneous fits of PDF and EW precision parameters, using inclusive DIS data, were discussed in~\cite{Britzger:2020kgg} -- looking at projected LHeC data and ~\cite{Britzger:2022abi} -- looking at future electron-hadron Circular Collider (FCC-eh).
+A very important step in this direction was done in~\cite{H1:2018mkk}, in which a full simultaneous fit of PDFs and EW parameters was done including full N2LO-QCD and full NLO-EW corrections.
+Future prospects for such simultaneous fits of PDF and EW precision parameters, using inclusive DIS data, were discussed using projected LHeC data in~\cite{Britzger:2020kgg}, and looking toward a future electron-hadron Circular Collider (FCC-eh) in~\cite{Britzger:2022abi}.